Boston Crusaders Drum and Bugle Corps: History

 Under corps director Jim Cronin from 1996 to 2000, the corps adopted a new philosophy of "professionalism, accountability, and responsibility" for its members.
 In 1999, the Boston Crusaders finally earned a place among DCI's Top Twelve Finalists.
 They have returned to Finals in every year since, placing as high as fifth in 2000 & 2002 & 2018.
+In 2022 the corps had its best ever showing finishing in a 2nd place tie.

 Historically, the Boston Crusaders have often been drum corps innovators.
 They were the first corps to march double tenor drums in 1967; the first to march tympani in 1968 (as the Majestic Knights of nearby Charlestown also did); the first with slides on their horns to allow playing a chromatic scale; and, although they were penalized for it in every show, the first to use a synthesizer in 1985.

 On January 21, 2013, the corps marched in President Barack Obama's second inauguration parade.

 The Boston Crusaders experienced one of its most competitive and successful seasons in the summer of 2018.
 The corps finished in 5th place at the 2018 Drum Corps International World Championships, with the color guard winning the George Zingali caption award for Best Guard--- the first time the Boston corps had ever won a caption at the world championships.
 This was followed in 2019 by a 6th place finish, despite an improved score, and a second successive Zingali Award.
-In 2022, Boston received their thrird Zingali and finished 2nd place tying with the Bluecoats Drum and Bugle Corps.
+In 2022, Boston received their third Zingali and finished 2nd place tying with the Bluecoats Drum and Bugle Corps.
+After winning another silver medal in 2024, Boston finally won their first DCI World Championship in 2025, also winning their first Fred Sanford Award for Best Percussion and their first Jim Ott Award for Best Brass, and again earning the George Zingali Award for Best Color Guard.